Model-free Analysis of Dynamic Trading Strategies: Introduction

-The construction and empirical performance of pairs trading \cite{pairs,gatev2006} and 'mean-reversion' trading strategies \cite{avellaneda2010,leung2015} considered in this paper have been studied by Avellaneda \& Lee \cite{avellaneda2010}, Gatev et al. \cite{gatev2006} and others \cite{pairs,hogan2004}.
+The construction and empirical performance of pairs trading \cite{pairs,gatev2006} and `mean-reversion' trading strategies \cite{avellaneda2010,leung2015} considered in this paper have been studied by Avellaneda \& Lee \cite{avellaneda2010}, Gatev et al. \cite{gatev2006} and others \cite{pairs,hogan2004}.
 Leung and Li \cite{leung2015} study mean-reversion strategies from the perspective of optimal control, in the setting of the Ornstein-Uhlenbeck model.
 The connection between statistical arbitrage and cointegration has been discussed by many authors, including Alexander \cite{alexander1999} and Alexander \& Dimitriu \cite{anca2005}.
 Our approach provides a different perspective on these results through the angle of excursion theory and explains the common features observed across the variety of strategies considered in these studies.

-Excursion theory has also been applied in mathematical finance, for the pricing of certain path-dependent options involving barrier crossings of a price process, such as Parisian options \cite{chesney1997,dassios2010}, barrier options \cite{pistorius2007} or 'occupation time derivatives' \cite{cai2010}.
+Excursion theory has also been applied in mathematical finance, for the pricing of certain path-dependent options involving barrier crossings of a price process, such as Parisian options \cite{chesney1997,dassios2010}, barrier options \cite{pistorius2007} or ``occupation time derivatives'' \cite{cai2010}.
 These studies focus on analytical results for special models such as Brownian motion \cite{chesney1997} or certain L\'evy processes \cite{cai2010,pistorius2007}.
-Lakner et al \cite{lakner2017} apply excursion theory to the study of scaling limits for a limit order book model.

 A related topic is the modeling of {\it drawdown risk} for trading strategies \cite{grossman1993}.
 The literature on this topic has focused on the analytical study of drawdown risk and optimal investment under drawdown constraints in specific models.
 Zhang \cite{zhang2015} uses excursion theory for one-dimensional diffusion models to derive formulas for drawdown risk of static portfolios.
-On the other hand empirical studies of drawdown risk indicate that commonly used stochastic models do not correctly quantify drawdown risk even for passive index portfolios \cite{johansen2002}, suggesting that better, more flexible stochastic models are needed.
-In Section \ref{sec:excursionmodels} we propose a new approach to stochastic modeling which addresses this issue.
+On the other hand empirical studies of drawdown risk indicate that commonly used stochastic models do not correctly quantify drawdown risk even for passive index portfolios \cite{johansen2002}, suggesting that better, more flexible models are needed.